-It’s not really surprising that Bristol Pride has been dubbed the South West’s most colourful parade: during this annual festival, the town erupts with characters as flamboyant as their costumes.
-The hub of it all is the Main Stage, which will be headlined by Alexandra Burke and Republica this year.
+It’s not really surprising that Bristol Pride has been dubbed the South West’s most colourful parade; during this annual festival, the town erupts with characters as flamboyant as their costumes.
+The hub of it all is the Main Stage, which will feature Sophie Ellis-Bextor, Mel C and Sonique this year.
 Those feeling brave should head down to the Cabaret Stage for the usually risqué (and sometimes unpredictable) acts, or watch a performance as part of the Bristol Pride Theatre Night.

-Bristol’s Pride Festival takes place between 5-15 July, and a full list of events can be found on the website.
+Bristol’s Pride Festival takes place between 1-14 July; a full list of events can be found on the website.

 VisitEngland would like to invite you to take part in a short survey about our website.